benhoyt/benhoyt.github.com/writings/small-web-is-beautiful.md

 For my personal website, I lovingly crafted each byte of HTML and CSS by hand, like a hipster creating a craft beer.
 Seriously though, if your focus is good content, it's not hard to create a simple template from scratch -- with just a few lines of HTML and CSS.
 It will be small and fast, and it'll be yours.

-I use GitHub Pages just because it's a free host that supports SSL, and automatically builds your site using the Jekyll static site generator whenever you make a change.
+I use GitHub Pages on this site just because it's a free host that supports SSL, and automatically builds your site using the Jekyll static site generator whenever you make a change.
 Using a static site generator means I can have a standard header and include the same CSS across all pages easily.
 (Because most people only view one or two articles on my site, I include my CSS inline.
 With HTTP/2, this doesn't make much difference, but Lighthouse showed around 200ms with inline CSS, 300ms with external CSS.)

 This article transfers about TODO 14KB (41KB uncompressed).
 It's small, fast, and readable on desktop or mobile.
 Beauty is in the eye of the beholder, but I'm aiming for a minimalist design focussed on the content.